johnnylieu/Homework/Develop/read me.md

 # Refactoring Homework by Johnny L.

-In this activity, I am taking an existing html & CSS file from © 2019 Trilogy Education Services' respository and refactoring it to either meet a certain set of standards or implement a new technology.
+In this activity, I am taking an existing html & CSS file from UCSD Coding Bootcamp's respository and refactoring it to either meet a certain set of standards or implement a new technology.

 ## Table of Contents